itmat/pade/doc/getting_started.rst

 treat gender as a "nuisance" variables.
 So we have two factors:
 "treated" and "gender".
 We would setup the job as follows::

-  pade setup --factor gender --factor treated sample_data/sample_data_4_class.txt
+  pade setup --factor gender --factor treated sample_data/sample_data_4_class.txt -o schema.yaml

 This will read in the input file and create a skeleton "schema" file based on it, in pade_schema.yaml (this can be changed with the